mark-shovman/plot-vr/README.md

 * TBD: Danny in VR, Bob (the boss, not a data analyst) not in VR; -or- Bob in VR, Danny outside talking Bob through it

 ##Symmetric presentation
-* TBD: Danny, Bob and Alice are all in the same VR space
+* TBD: Danny, Bob and Alice are all in the same VR space, Danny tells a story.

 #Tech stack
 * A-frame for VR rendering